duanjp8617/nfvactor/README.md

 Build Instructions
 -------------------

-* Follow https://grpc.io/docs/quickstart/python.html to install python grpc first.
+* Follow https://grpc.io/docs/quickstart/python.html to install python grpcio and grpcio-tools first.

 * Clone this repository to your home folder `~/` with `git clone https://github.com/duanjp8617/nfvactor.git`.
 To run the demo, cloning into home folder `~/` is a must.